 I've never had a skin cancer, but I've had a lot of sun damage and burns in the past.
 Should I see a dermatologist?

 The summer is a great time to enjoy the sun and get some extra Vitamin D but it’s also a time when we sunburn the most.
 Not only can we get sunburn from a being outside on a sunny or cloudy day but we can also get burned from tanning salons.
 It’s the UV light from the sun and the tanning beds that gives us the tan and the burn.
 So what can we do about it?

 Spend a day at the beach or pool, and you can’t miss the pervasive and unmistakable smell of sunblock products wafting through the air.
 Shelves in drug stores and supermarkets are crowded with “new and improved” potions, lotions, gels, creams, wipes, and sprays.
 But using sunblock only on beach or pool days isn’t enough.
 Make it an everyday habit – and not just a quick smear on your nose in the morning.

-With summer just around the corner, it's important for everyone to know a little bit more about sunburns.
+With summer already here, it's important for everyone to know a little bit more about sunburns.
 What are they?
 What can you do to avoid them?
 And what can you do once you have a sunburn?